mrbusche/backseatfan.com/_posts/2010-03-16-tiger-to-return-to-golf-at-the-masters.md

   </p>

   <p>
-    &#8220;The Masters is where I won my first major and I view this tournament with great respect.
-After a long and necessary time away from the game, I feel like I'm ready to start my season at Augusta,&#8221; Woods said in a statement.
+    "The Masters is where I won my first major and I view this tournament with great respect.
+After a long and necessary time away from the game, I feel like I'm ready to start my season at Augusta," Woods said in a statement.
   </p>

   <p>
-    &#8220;The major championships have always been a special focus in my career and, as a professional, I think Augusta is where I need to be, even though it's been a while since I last played.&#8221;
+    "The major championships have always been a special focus in my career and, as a professional, I think Augusta is where I need to be, even though it's been a while since I last played."
   </p>

   <p>